Minnewaska State Park Preserve: History

 Originally part of Albert and Alfred Smiley's Mohonk Mountain House property, the Minnewaska Mountain House, or Cliff House, was built in 1879 overlooking Lake Minnewaska; it could accommodate 225 guests.
 After managing and developing Mohonk's early growth for ten years, twin Alfred H. Smiley purchased and developed Minnewaska separate from Mohonk, but the brothers exchanged courtesies to each other's guests.
 A second hotel, Wildmere, accommodated 350 guests.
 In 1955, Kenneth B. Phillips Sr., the Minnewaska general manager, bought the property from the Smiley family.
 Cliff House was abandoned in 1972 due to maintenance costs; it burned to the ground in 1978.
 Wildmere closed in 1979 and burned to the ground in 1986.

 After years of wrangling over commercial development proposals and lawsuits to block development, New York State bought the property in 1987 and opened the Minnewaska State Park Preserve in 1993.
 A significant expansion of 5400 acre occurred in 1996 when the Open Space Institute transferred acreage to the park preserve from the old Ellenville watershed lands, now called Sam's Point Preserve.
 The preserve was managed by the Nature Conservancy and by the Open Space Institute until April 2015, at which time management was transferred to the New York State Office of Parks, Recreation and Historic Preservation and the Palisades Interstate Park Commission.

 Located within the Minnewaska State Park Preserve and neighboring Mohonk Preserve is the Trapps Mountain Hamlet Historic District, listed on the National Register of Historic Places in 2000.

 Early 21st-century expansion

 In March 2006, an additional 2500 acre were added to the preserve as a result of action by a coalition of conservation groups including the New York - New Jersey Trail Conference, Open Space Institute, and Nature Conservancy.
 The success was made possible in part because the real estate partnership that sought to develop the Awosting Reserve property collapsed due to an internal financial dispute.
 To settle this dispute among the partners, a court ordered that the property be sold.
 The Trust for Public Land purchased the property for $17 million and immediately turned the land over to New York State.
+Awosting Falls was featured in Season 2 of Severance.